What LeBron James Entering Free Agency Means for Every Potential Suitor

 Boston Celtics

-Pretty much every obstacle facing the Rockets' in their pursuit of James also applies to the Celtics.
+Pretty much every obstacle the Rockets face in their pursuit of James also applies to the Celtics.
 They, too, have to worry about entering the tax as currently constructed.
 Ducking the apron after a LeBron sign-and-trade would be hard.

 On the flip side, the Celtics are better positioned to do it than the Rockets.
 Renouncing all their own free agents—including Marcus Smart (restricted)—gives them more than $15 million in wiggle room under the apron.
 But they still need to cobble together a package for the one-man dynasty.
 That won't be a walk in the park.

-Finding a happy a medium for the Celtics verges on impossible.
+Finding a happy medium for the Celtics verges on impossible.
 They need to send out around $28.3 million to absorb James' max but don't have the expendable salary filler to readily meet that benchmark.

 Dangling one of their three superstars simplifies the process—assuming the Cavaliers oblige, which they may not.
-Neither Gordon Hayward (age 28) nor Al Horford (32) fit the timeline of a rebuilding squad, and Cleveland has done the Kyrie Irving thing before.
+Neither Gordon Hayward (age 28) nor Al Horford (32) fits the timeline of a rebuilding squad, and Cleveland has done the Kyrie Irving thing before.

 At least one of those players needs to be included in prospective proposals.
 The Celtics cannot scrape together the necessary outbound salary otherwise.
 Jaylen Brown, Marcus Morris, Terry Rozier and Jayson Tatum don't add up to enough combined money.
 Dealing both Brown and Tatum to facilitate James' escape is also objectively steep.

 Third-party facilitators can help the cause.
 Ditto for a Smart sign-and-trade.
 No one alternative is especially likely.
-Those that end with James and Irving playing together again are particularly farfetched.
+Those that end with James and Irving playing together again are particularly far-fetched.
 The Celtics were always a longer-than-long shot in this discussion.
 They're now something less—entirely irrelevant.

 Golden State Warriors